 The next section of this article examines these methods in detail.

 How To Install Windows 11 With the Start Button

-The start button is one of the most popular buttons on a PC and a surefire sign the computer you’re using is running Windows or ran Windows out of the box.
+The start button is one of the most popular buttons on a PC and a surefire sign the computer you’re using is running Windows or ran it out of the box.

 It’s also a quick and easy way to install Windows 11 on your PC.

-Here are the steps required to install Windows 11 using the start button:
+Here are the steps required to install it using the start button:

 - Press the start button on your computer.